Module Code

 Are generally developed in smaller group sizes and are designed to allow students to see how some of the principles introduced in lectures can be observed in living organisms and in dental materials science.
 This type of class also provides the opportunity to develop technical skills and receive formative feedback on academic progress.

-Is used to provide time for students to study the theoretical principles underpinning the practice of dentistry, engage with e-learning resources, reflect on feedback and research assignments in their own time.
+Is used to provide time for students to study the theoretical principles underpinning the practice of dentistry, engage with learning resources, reflect on feedback and research assignments in their own time.

-Clinical teaching and clinical operative treatment in a workplace environment enables students to learn directly from clinical experts and also provide treatment for their own patients across the full range of clinical disciplines.
+Clinical teaching and clinical operative treatment in a workplace environment enable students to learn directly from clinicians and also provide treatment for patients across the full range of clinical disciplines and settings.

 The way in which you are assessed will vary according to the learning outcomes for each module.